William Lamb (Confederate States Army officer): Later years

 Lamb eventually recovered, becoming from 1880 to 1886 the mayor of Norfolk, Virginia as his father and grandfather had been before him.
 Initially a member of the Democratic Party, he joined the Republican Party in 1882.
+He was the chair of the state Republican Party from 1895 to 1897.
 In 1900, he was made a Knight of the Order of Vasa, for his services as consul for Sweden and Norway.
-He died in Norfolk on 23 March 1909 and is buried there in Elmwood Cemetery.
+He died in Norfolk on March 23, 1909, and is buried there in Elmwood Cemetery.
 His personal papers are held by the Special Collections Research Center at the College of William & Mary.

 His family home at Norfolk, Kenmure, was listed on the National Register of Historic Places in 1988.